zoglun/Xrypto/README.md

 # opportunity detector and automated trading

-It gets order books from supported exchanges and calculate arbitrage opportunities between each markets.
+It gets order books from supported exchanges and calculate arbitrage and triangular-arbitrage opportunities between each markets.
 It takes market depth into account.

-Currently supported exchanges to get data:
+Currently supported exchanges to get/feed data:
  - Bitfinex (BCH_BTC)
  - Bitfinex (BTC_USD)
  - Bittrex (BCH_BTC)